magicleap/MRTK-MagicLeapOne/Assets/MRTK MagicLeap/README.md

 - SpatialAwarenessMeshDemoMagicLeap
 - HandInteractionExamplesMagicLeap

-These scenes do not require additional configuration and serve as a blue print for Magic Leap's MRTK integration.
+These scenes do not require additional configuration and serve as a blueprint for Magic Leap's MRTK integration.
 They can also be used as a guide for creating custom MRTK Configuration Profiles.

-## Adding support to existing scenes.
+## Add support to existing scenes.

-If you want to test other MRTK Scenes such as, additional configuration is required.
+If you want to test other MRTK Scenes, additional configuration is required.
 The steps below explain how to configure other scenes to support the Magic Leap platform.
-Please note that some Magic Leap features are still not supported - Please see the [limitations](#limitations) section for more details.
+Please note that some Magic Leap features are still not supported.
+See the [limitations](#limitations) section for more details.

 1. Open the **HandInteractionExamples** scene.
 1. Select the **MixedRealityToolkit** in the Hierarchy.
 Set the configuration to the **MagicLeap1 ConfigurationProfile**.